What is a Diminished Value Appraisal?

 The last step is to submit a demand to the insurance company.
 We provide you with a sample demand letter that you can submit to the insurance company.
 Many insurance companies will pay the claim once they receive a legitimate appraisal, however some adjusters will attempt to negotiate with you.
 We have heard every excuse and seen every tactic and will assist you with negotiating your claim.
 Unfortunately some companies can be very difficult to deal with which is why all three steps are so important in successfully pursuing a claim.
 Ultimately it is sometimes necessary to seek legal assistance, but you should be well prepared if this becomes needed.

 We provide diminished value appraisals in New Orleans , Baton Rouge and all over the State of Louisiana.
-Please feel free to use the form to the left of the page to download our free book “The Secret of Diminished Value in Louisiana” to learn all you need to know about pursuing a diminished value claim in our state.
+Please feel free to download our free book “The Secret of Diminished Value in Louisiana” to learn all you need to know about pursuing a diminished value claim in our state.

 The following news report will help you to learn more: